How to Run an Accurate Credit Check on a Tenant in 6 Steps

 1. Ask About Their Credit on the Application

-This is the first step, even though it’s natural for a landlord to distrust what the applicant themselves puts on the application.
+This is the first step, even though it’s natural for a landlord to distrust what the applicant themselves put on the application.

-However, asking a free-form question like “What will we find when we pull your credit report” serves a number of purposes:
+However, asking a free-form question like “What will we find when we pull your credit report?” serves several purposes:

 • Gives you a starting point.
-To preserve your time (and sanity), you’ll want to reject any applicants that fall below a predetermined baseline.
-For example, perhaps you don’t accept applicants below a 550 credit score.
+You’ll want to reject applicants below a predetermined baseline to preserve your time.
+For example, you might decide to immediately disqualify applicants below a 550 credit score.

 • Keeps unwanted applicants out.
 Perhaps an underqualified applicant was hoping to apply and you’d overlook their credit score.
 Asking questions now and letting them know you’ll pull their credit later helps deter them from even applying.